Becks Pool Schedule: August 14 through 28 - Becks Pool closed after August 28

 First Adult Pass (ages 18-59): $40/resident; $80/non-resident

 Second Adult Pass (ages 18-59): $30/resident; $60/non-resident

 First student (ages 7-17): $30/resident; $60/non-resident

 Municipal Pool Passes are available for purchase on-line (individual only via Visa, Mastercard, Discover), at the outdoor pools (cash or check) or at the Recreation Department (cash, check, Visa, Mastercard, Discover).

 Children 6 and under are free with paid swimming adult

 Senior admission: $1.00(resident)/$4.50(non-resident)

 Lakewood Recreation Learn-To-Swim classes are held over the course of the summer at both outdoor municipal pools.
-Sessions consist of 9 classes held over 3 weeks.
 Each class meets for 45 minutes.
 For more information on current learn-to-swim classes, please click here!

 Foster Pool at Lakewood Park offers morning and afternoon classes that meet on Mondays, Wednesdays, and Fridays.
-Becks Pool at Madison Park offers morning classes that meet on Mondays, Wednesdays, and Fridays, evening classes that meet Monday, Wednesday and Thursdays, as well as a popular Saturday session.
+Becks Pool at Madison Park offers morning classes that meet on Mondays, Wednesdays, and Fridays, evening classes that meet Monday, Wednesday and Thursdays, as well as Saturday or Sunday mornings.

 14532 Lake Ave, Lakewood, OH 44107